 Second Study Season

 Certain studies were not able to be completed before the ISR filing deadline of February 9, 2019: the Aquatic Habitat Assessment Study; the Recreation Facility Inventory, Recreation Use and Needs Assessment, and Reservoir Surface Area Assessment Study; and the Bald Eagle Survey Study.
 Those studies are continuing into 2019.
-In addition, stakeholders may file disagreements with the ISR and/or requests to modify the Study Plan as long as such filings are made by April 10, 2019.
-If any such requests are made, the FERC will make a determination by June 9, 2018 as to whether study modifications are required, and any additional studies will be carried out in 2019.
+In addition, based on reqeuests made by stakeholders in response to the ISR and responses by the Licensee (available under Documents below), the FERC will make a determination by June 9, 2019 as to whether study modifications are required, and any additional studies will be carried out in 2019.
 The licensee will file an Updated Study Report ("USR") by February 9, 2020.

 All filings related to the relicensing process are available from the FERC's eLibrary website: elibrary.ferc.gov.
 Search for filings by project number: P-10482 for Swinging Bridge; P-10481 for Mongaup Falls; and P-9690 for Rio.
 Filings related to all three projects will show up under any of the above searches.

 The licensee is making available its major document submissions and major FERC orders on this website:

 - ISR Introduction and Appendices A through G (574 pages; 34.2 MB)

 - ISR Appendices H and I (796 pages; 31.9 MB)

 - ISR Appendix J, Part 1 of 2 (572 pages; 38.0 MB)